israel2233/PicoYPlaca/README.md

 # PicoYPlaca
 This repository contains the backend and frontend of a web application that allows to know if a car can road with the "Pico y Placa".

-Backend: Node.js with TypeScript open the "Backend" folder and run the code:
+Backend: Node.js with TypeScript.

+Open the "Backend" folder and run the commands:

     >>npm install
-    >>npm test : for the test's application
+    >>npm test : for the application tests
     >>npm start : for run the web service

 Frontend: Angular

-Open the "Frontend" folder and run the code:
+Open the "Frontend" folder and run the commands:

     >>ng serve